 The identification of the property "Ribat" started in Italy, in the Basilicata region (Rabatane de Pietrapertosa, Tricarico and Tursi) and will continue in the South of France (La Garde-Freinet, Massif des Maures, etc.) and Tunisia (Sousse).

-Establishment of a partnership and a trilateralmethodology (Italy-France-Tunisia) for the inscription of the property "Ribat" on the respective national Tentative Lists and then move towards the inscription of this multiple property on the World Heritage List
+Establishment of a partnership and a multilateralmethodology (Italy-Tunisia, then Morocco, Spain) for the inscription of the "Ribat" property on the national tentative lists, then its transboundary inscription on the World Heritage List as a multiple property

 Identification and definition of the Exceptional Universal Value of Ribat properties on three territories in a first stage (Basilicate Region, Provence-Alpes-Côte d'Azur Region, Sousse Region)